Canada Employer of Record Services

 in Canada is right for you?

 Read on or speak to a member of our team now

-We have extensive experience helping businesses expand their workforce in Brazil.
+We have extensive experience helping businesses expand their workforce in Canada from anywhere in the world.
 Take a look at our areas of expertise to find out more:

 Frequently Asked Questions

 Payrolling the employees is a key part of the service offered by an employer of record company.
 The EOR will calculate and remit all taxes, social securities and similar payments, on behalf of both employer and employee.
 The client will be invoiced in advance by the EOR company, for the total cost of the payroll.